 Not necessary for this item

-(2014).A risk mitigation framework for construction / asset management of real estate and infrastructure projects [Master’s thesis, the American University in Cairo].
+(2014).A risk mitigation framework for construction / asset management of real estate and infrastructure projects [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Fayad, Ahmed.
 A risk mitigation framework for construction / asset management of real estate and infrastructure projects.
 2014.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.